 * US to feel pressure over fiscal cliff at IMF/G7 meetings

-* China, U.S. data mildly positive; IMF to cut growth estimates
+* China, U.S. data mildly positive; IMF to cut growth

 * Talks to revolve around fiscal stimulus, risk reduction

 SINGAPORE, Oct 7 When finance officials from the